klust/LUMI-EasyBuild-user/easybuild/easyconfigs/c/ccpe/USER.md

     S:  Module is Sticky, requires --force to unload or purge
     ```

-    so the moduled we were using in the container.
+    so the modules we were using in the container.

     The environment variable `CRAY_CC_VERSION` is also set: